Christian Theology MPhil Pathway

 Candidates will be assessed on the following:

-1 A critical review of 1,500 words on one of the set texts due at the end of Lent Term.
+1 A critical review of 3,000 words offering a comparison and contrast of any two of the authors studied, based on the set texts, due at the end of Lent Term

-2 A class presentation of 1,000 words on the character and role of philosophy in the two set texts
+2 A class presentation of 1,000 words on the character and role of philosophy in any one of the authors, based on the set texts

-3 A class presentation of 1,000 words on the character and role of biblical interpretation in the two set texts.
+3 A class presentation of 1,000 words on the character and role of biblical interpretation in any one of the authors, based on the set texts.

-The three presentations (which will be given in the Lent Term) are to be submitted as a portfolio at the end of the Lent Term.
+The two presentations (which will be given in the Lent Term) are to be submitted as a portfolio at the end of the Lent Term.